 I am a historian of Italy and the US with expertise in cultural and political studies.
-I teach at Marian University, where I am an Assistant Professor in the School of Global and Cultural Studies.
+I teach at Marian University, where I am an Assistant Professor in the School of Global and Cultural Studies, the Chair of the Department of History and Global Studies, and the Director of Undergraduate Research.

 About Me